Whether away from home or living on the road you can still grow your own food.

 Turtles and Business Sprouters:

 The finest tray sprouter ever, SproutMaster want to sit on a flat surface while it helps your sprouts grow.
 We aren't big supporters of Greens and Grass grown without a planting medium (though it is possible in SproutMaster) but we don't care to travel with soil.
 Fortunately we also have soilless mediums - Vermiculite and Baby Blanket.
 Though they each have their own strengths, it is a certainty that Baby Blanket is better for The Road.
 You can carry it easily and cut it to fit SproutMaster with any scissors.

-It only takes a week to grow a small crop of gourmet Micro-Greens with the Miniature Garden, plus it is very small and easy to tend.
-If you are staying anywhere for 7 days you should take one - it's fun!
+It only takes a week or so to grow a small crop of gourmet Micro-Greens with some Baby Blanket an a Compostable Tray, plus it is very small and easy to tend.
+If you are staying anywhere for 7 days or more you should take one - it's fun!

 Choose the seeds you want to sprout and visit their Detail pages, print what you need but remember - we're always here - perhaps you can save the paper (the trees thank you), then decide on your sprouter by visiting their info pages and then make sure you understand the basics of sprouting and - now - you are Ready to Sprout.
 Have fun!